eth-brownie/brownie/docs/api-network.rst

 TransactionReceipt
 ------------------

-.. py:class:: TransactionReceipt
+.. py:class:: brownie.network.transaction.TransactionReceipt

     An instance of this class is returned whenever a transaction is broadcasted.
-When printed in the console, they will appear yellow if the transaction is still pending or red if the transaction caused the EVM to revert.
+When printed in the console, they will it yellow if the transaction is still pending or red if the transaction caused the EVM to revert.

     Many of the attributes will be set to ``None`` while the transaction is still pending.